 While useful for protecting species threatened by trade, the CITES 5th generation approach was not developed to protect the environment from invasive/feral animals.
 The CITES 5th generation approach does not recognise that a hybrid can pose a unique and significant environmental threat.

-The Department has reviewed its policy position in relation to the acceptability of hybrids for import (based on the scientific assessments outlined above) and will only apply the CITES 5th generation approach when determining whether or not a specimen is subject to CITES.
+The department has reviewed its policy position in relation to the acceptability of hybrids for import (based on the scientific assessments outlined above) and will only apply the CITES 5th generation approach when determining whether or not a specimen is subject to CITES.

-As a general rule the Department considers that the potential risks that hybrid specimens may represent to the Australian environment mean that no hybrid is eligible for import (regardless of how many generations removed from an original mating or wild ancestor) unless they are specifically listed on the Live Import List.
+As a general rule the department considers that the potential risks that hybrid specimens may represent to the Australian environment mean that no hybrid is eligible for import (regardless of how many generations removed from an original mating or wild ancestor) unless they are specifically listed on the Live Import List.
 Any decision to amend the Live Import List to allow the import of a new hybrid will be based on an assessment of the risk the hybrid specimen represents to the Australian environment.
 As stated above, anyone may apply to amend the Live Import List in order to have a specimen included (including a hybrid specimen) on the Live Import List.

 Legacy issues and the precautionary approach

-In developing this information to clarify the policy on import of live animals under the EPBC Act, the Department has considered legacy issues associated with the policy.
+In developing this information to clarify the policy on import of live animals under the EPBC Act, the department has considered legacy issues associated with the policy.

 Domestic cats and dogs

 Of particular note is that domestic cats and dogs were originally included on the Live Import List through a transfer from the Wildlife Protection (Regulation of Exports and Imports) Act 1982 (Cth) under section 303EB(4) of the EPBC Act at the establishment of the Live Import List.
-As such neither underwent a risk assessment (as is now required under the EPBC Act) and had such an assessment been undertaken, would almost certainly have been deemed to represent an extreme risk to the Australian environment (the Department has acknowledged the extreme risk that the feral cat represents by listing it as a key threatening process and has developed a threat abatement plan to manage that risk).
+As such neither underwent a risk assessment (as is now required under the EPBC Act) and had such an assessment been undertaken, would almost certainly have been deemed to represent an extreme risk to the Australian environment (the department has acknowledged the extreme risk that the feral cat represents by listing it as a key threatening process and has developed a threat abatement plan to manage that risk).

 Historical import of hybrids

 Some hybrid animals have been imported into Australia for a significant period of time, including the Bengal cat.
 This hybrid has been imported into Australia since 1996.
-The Department accepts this to be a legacy issue and its approach is to recognise the Bengal cat as an exception to the general policy.